robinagandhi/swa/pages/github.md

 [Top](#table-of-contents)

 # Step 5: Pull Remote Changes
-What happens if we make some changes to README.md on `Github.com`?
+What happens if we make some changes to README.md on `GitHub.com`?
 Or another collaborator makes changes to it.
 How do we get these changes back into our local repository?
 We will learn just that in this step.

 So, I realized that I forgot to add a link to UNO's Cybersecurity programs in the README.md file.
-So I will make these changes and commit those changes on Github.com.
+So I will make these changes and commit those changes on GitHub.com.

-1. First, click on README.md file on Github and then click the edit option as shown below:
+1. First, click on README.md file on GitHub and then click the edit option as shown below:
 >![githubedit](./img/githubedit.png)

 2. Make changes, add a commit message and click `Commit changes`